 - Be able to commit the necessary time and effort to the organisation.

-- Attend the quarterly Board of Trustees meeting and participate in Advisory Groups and other committees as appropriate (this equates to an overall time commitment of approx. 12-15 days per year).
-Attendance may be facilitated using a range of media, including video conferencing.
+- Attend the quarterly Board of Trustees meeting and participate in other committees as appropriate (this equates to an overall time commitment of approx. 12-15 days per year).
+Attendance may be facilitated using a range of media, including online meetings.

-- Attend in person at least three out of four of the Trust Meetings held within a year.
+- Attend in person at least 3 out of 4 of the Trust Meetings held within a year.